Training and workshops

 How to register

-Registrations for all workshops are made via Eventbrite.
-Find the workshop that suits you in the schedule and click on Register to be taken to the Eventbrite registration page.
+Registrations for workshops are made via Eventbrite.
+Browse the schedule to find the workshop that suits you, then click 'Register' to be taken to the Eventbrite registration page.
 Please note that registrations will close the day before the start of the workshop.
-All registered participants will receive an email with confirmation of the event details and location prior to the workshop.
+All registered participants will receive a confirmation email with event details and location prior to the workshop.

 If you experience difficulty registering please submit a support request.